Just as the Mayans Predicted, Nate’s 2012 Wrap-up of the Best, Worst, and Weirdest in Film

 8) Rock of Ages

 Where Rock of Ages goes wrong, and where Les Miserables succeeds, is thinking of how best to translate the experience of the stage to the medium of film.
 Director Adam Shankman does a pitiful job staging his musical numbers, with lackluster choreography that rarely takes advantage of the sets and characters.
 Worse, Shankman feels like he strays from the tone and angle of the stage show, sanitizing the rock and roll lifestyle and looking for ways to squeeze in bland happy endings.
 In other words, he doesn’t capture enough of the essence of the original stage show to please neophytes and fans of the Broadway show.
 It has the misfortune of two of the blandest leads I’ve ever seen in a musical.
-Julianne Hogue (Footloose) and diego Boneta (Mean Girls 2) are both physically blessed specimens of human genetics, but oh are these kids boring boring boring.
+Julianne Hogue (Footloose) and Diego Boneta (Mean Girls 2) are both physically blessed specimens of human genetics, but oh are these kids boring boring boring.
 Their love story is completely malnourished and you couldn’t scrape together one interesting thing about them combined.
-Les Miserables is a grand movie musical smartly adapted to the opportunities of film.
 Rock of Ages is a sloppy, neutered, criminally boring mess poorly developed and poorly translated to the silver screen.
 Let this be an educational resource for future generations.
 Take note, producers, and learn from the mistakes of Rock of Ages and the accomplishments of Les Miserables.

 7) The Devil Inside